-Porto is the second most well known city in Portugal and also one of the most charming.
-Its history, architecture, gastronomy and the fame of its wine have been attracting visitors from the four corners of the world.
+Porto is the second best known city in Portugal and also one of the most charming ones in the world.
+Its history, architecture, gastronomy and the fame of its wine have been attracting visitors from the four corners of the world for decades now.
 With its historical center classified as a UNESCO World Heritage site, it’s not difficult to lose a whole day in Porto’s streets and monuments.

 What’s the best time to visit Porto?

 And why not visit Porto during the city festivals?
-São João is the local patron saint and on the night of June 23 to 24, the smell of grilled sardines and the sound of popular music invade the streets.
-Also, firework is usually epic!
+São João is the local patron saint, and on the night of June 23 to 24 the smell of grilled sardines and the sound of popular music invade the streets.
+Also, the fireworks are usually epic!

 What’s good to know about Porto?